dheero/OBF.github.io/wiki/Google_Summer_of_Code_2014_Ideas.md

 R is a free software programming language and software environment for statistical computing and graphics.
 The R language is widely used among statisticians and data miners for developing statistical software and data analysis.
-Nevertheless, R is hard to mantain and evolve, lacks Java portability and is characterized by low performances.
+Despite this, R is hard to mantain and evolve, lacks portability features and is characterized by low performance.
 The FastR project (http://www.oracle.com/technetwork/java/jvmls2013vitek-2013524.pdf) aims to rethink how to implement R, by leveraging well tested technologies to build a high performance VM.
 FastR is an implementation